amrvac/amrvac/doc/methods.md

 It is straightforward to generalize this central difference approach to higher order accuracy, at the expense of introducing a wider stencil.

-## High order finite difference FD Scheme
+## High order finite difference Scheme

 This scheme **flux_scheme='fd'** implements conservative finite differences with global Lax-Friedrich flux splitting.
 It can be used with almost all